 The AppleVis website is maintained by a small team of editors who are dedicated to ensuring that the site is an informative and entertaining experience.
 It is perhaps best to think of our editors as curators of the community's contributions to this site.
 That said, we will do everything we can to maintain an editorial standard consistent with those of any professional publication.
 As with any web site that allows member contributions, there are occasionally people who misuse AppleVis; members of the AppleVis Editorial Team must respond accordingly.
 We are not here to play the role of big brother; rather, we merely want to make AppleVis the best site possible.

-Here is a list of just some of the routine tasks that the site editors will undertake to improve the overall site experience.
+Here are just some of the routine tasks that the site editors undertake to improve the overall site experience.

 - Provide information to the community on news and events that will be of particular interest and value to blind and low vision users of Apple products and related applications.

 - Work with members of the community to ensure that content on the website is accurate, complete and up-to-date.